 Janet, Janet & Suggs Understands How Birth Injuries Hurt Families

 At JJS, we know the ongoing pain that birth injuries cause families.
 Our birth injury lawyers are well versed in personal injury and medical malpractice laws and processes across the United States.
 We use our unique expertise to assist families in understanding their rights and options to access compensation for birth injuries.

 Janet, Janet & Suggs is committed to helping you make the best decisions about filing a claim or lawsuit for the birth injury that affected your family.
-We do not charge any upfront costs and do not recover attorney’s fees until we obtain fair compensation or a favorable jury verdict.
+We do not charge any upfront costs and do not recover attorney’s fees until you obtain fair compensation or a favorable jury verdict.
 Contact us today for a free, no-obligation consultation to learn more about your rights and legal options.